adityasharma7/js-roadmap/README.md

 2. Identify the difference between regular functions and arrow functions
 3. Provided the following  array:
     [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
-   Filter out odd, even, and prime numbers and print them
+  , filter out odd, even, and prime numbers and print them
 4. Provided the following  array:
-    [0, 2, 4, 6, 8, 10, 12, 14, 16]
-Generate and print another list such that:
+    [0, 2, 4, 6, 8, 10, 12, 14, 16], generate and print another list such that:
- a. every element being twice of elements in the current list.
+    1. Every element being twice of elements in the current list.
- b. every element being half of the elements in the current list.
+    2. Every element being half of the elements in the current list.
 5. Provided the following  array:
     [10, 1, 42, 36, 4, 75, 6, 97, 81, 19, 10]
-  a.
-Find the sum, min, and max
+      1. Find the sum, min, and max
-  b.
-Print “List is full of prime no” if every element is prime
+      2. Print “List is full of prime no” if every element is prime
-  c.
-Print “List has a prime no” if there is a prime no in it
+      3. Print “List has a prime no” if there is a prime no in it
-  d.
-Remove duplicate values from the list.
+      4. Remove duplicate values from the list.
       Note: Use map(), filter(), reduce(), some() and every() methods for above problems

- e.
-Remove duplicate values from the list without using loop or any of the above methods (map(), filter(), reduce(), some() and every())
+      5. Remove duplicate values from the list without using loop or any of the above methods (map(), filter(), reduce(), some() and every())

 6. Provided an array of integers, find if there are any duplicates in the array.

     Output:
     true -  if any value appears at least twice in the array, false - if every element is distinct.

     Example:
     Array ->  [10, 1, 42, 36, 4, 75, 6, 97, 81, 19, 10]
     Output -> true

     Array ->  [10, 1, 42, 36, 4, 75, 6, 97, 81, 19]
     Output -> false

 7. Provided array:
 [10, [1, 42], 36, [4, 75, [6, 97], 81], 19, 10]
-a.
-Flatten array to [10, 1, 42, 36, 4, 75, [6, 97], 81, 19, 10]
+    1. Flatten array to [10, 1, 42, 36, 4, 75, [6, 97], 81, 19, 10]
-b.
-Flatten array to [10, 1, 42, 36, 4, 75, [6, 97], 81, 19, 10]
+    2. Flatten array to [10, 1, 42, 36, 4, 75, [6, 97], 81, 19, 10]
-c.
-Implement logic to flatten such arrays for any level.
+    3. Implement logic to flatten such arrays for any level.
 All the arrays of any depth should be flattened to single depth

 Reference: